Use JTAG AXI Manager to Control HDL Coder Generated IP Core

-3. In the Set Target > Set Target Device and Synthesis Tool task, for Target workflow, select IP Core Generation.
+3. In the Set Target > Set Target Device and Synthesis Tool task, set Target workflow to

 5. Click Run This Task to run the Set Target Device and Synthesis Tool task.

-6. In the Set Target > Set Target Reference Design task, choose Default system and set Insert JTAG MATLAB as AXI Master dropdown choice to on which is present in the reference design parameter options.
+6. In the Set Target > Set Target Reference Design task, choose Default system and set the Insert AXI Manager (HDL Verifier required) reference design parameter to

 7. Click Run This Task to run the Set Target Reference Design task.